 (Non-credit for mathematics major or minor).
-A non-calculus based introduction to methods of descriptive statistics, probability, discrete and continuous distributions, and other fundamental concepts or statistics. variance will be covered.
-Appropriate technology, a graphing calculator or statistical software package, will be used.
+A non-calculus based introduction to methods of descriptive statistics, probability, discrete and continuous distributions, and other fundamental concepts or statistics, variance will be covered.
+AppropriaAdmission to Teacher Educationchnology, a graphing calculator or statistical software package, will be used.